 We’ve broken down our list of best places to visit in Montana by region, click on any of these regions, and you’ll be brought to a specific breakdown of things to see and do:

 Best Places to Visit in Montana’s Glacier Country

 Northwest Montana’s Glacier Country is all about lake life, ghost towns, and idyllic river scenes (all backed by the glacier-carved mountains, forests, and lakes of Glacier National Park).
 Towns in Glacier Country include Missoula, Whitefish, Columbia Falls, and Kalispell.

 1. Glacier National Park

-Whether it’s glacier-carved peaks, pristine lakes, rugged trails, or local wildlife, you’ll find all of it at Glacier National Park.
+You’ll find all of it at Glacier National Park, whether it’s glacier-carved peaks, pristine lakes, rugged trails, or local wildlife.
 Lake McDonald is the largest in the park and a kayaking and canoeing destination.

 Book a whitewater rafting trip on the Flathead River, which features Class II rapids.
 You’ll have magnificent views of John Stevens Canyon and Glacier National Park as you careen down eight miles of rapids.

 You’ll also find the Continental Divide, which separates the Pacific and Atlantic watersheds.
 The entire trail is 3,100 miles from Mexico to Canada.
 There are 110 miles of it within the park.
 You can hike along the Continental Divide National Scenic Trail (CDT) as it curves along the Lewis Range to Flattop Mountain and beyond.

 Glacier Park has another interesting formation known as the Triple Divide, as some of the waters can flow in three directions (the Atlantic, Pacific, and Hudson Bay).
 So, there’s your geography lesson for the day.